Adopted: November 26, 2008

 - It does not interfere with the performance of their duties as an employee

-- It does not involve the use of the Board’s premises, services, equipment or supplies to which employees have access by virtue of their employment
+- It does not involve the use of the School District’s premises, services, equipment or supplies to which employees have access by virtue of their employment

 - They are not on School District sick leave while working elsewhere.